Birth Injury and Maternity Compensation Claims

 Our medical negligence solicitors can not only help you to get answers and seek compensation; we work with external experts, from barristers and medical experts to charities, to ensure your case is in the best possible hands.

-If you or your baby have been left needing specialist care, our birth injury solicitors can recommend rehabilitation and recovery specialists, as well as counselling services.
+If you or your baby has been left needing specialist care, our birth injury solicitors can recommend rehabilitation and recovery specialists, as well as counselling services.

 Blog | Avoidable deaths?
 Programme investigates ‘inadequate’ maternity care at Gloucestershire Hospitals

-Our medical negligence solicitors are proud to be ranked by Chambers and Partners UK.
+Our medical negligence solicitors are proud to be band 1 ranked by Chambers and Partners UK.
 The team also holds a top-tier ranking in Legal 500.

 Three members of our clinical negligence claims team are also individually ranked in Chambers and Partners UK.